deunix-educ/TermuxSmsGateway/README.md

 - Or by google store:
     - https://play.google.com/

-> IMPORTANT: We will choose either one or the other.
+> IMPORTANT: You must choose either one or the other repository

 - Install
     - Termux
     - Termux: API
     - Termux: Widget

-#### Installing the mqtt client:
+#### MQTT client installation

 The following python packages will be installed: